aveek343/ColoradoRiverFutures/TimeToDeadPool/README.md

 # Colorado River Futures - Code Projects
 # Time to Dead Pool

-How long does it take Lake Mead to reach dead pool given a steady year-to-year inflow and starting storage volume?
+How long does it take Lake Mead to reach dead pool given a steady inflow and starting storage volume?
+Steady inflow means the same inflow volume year-after-year.

 Dr. David Rosenberg